seveas/git-spindle/docs/index.rst

 Fixes the configuration of your repository's remotes.
 Remote "origin" will be set to your github repository.
 If that repository is a fork, remote "upstram" will be set to the repository you forked from.

+.. describe:: git hub clone [repo]

+Clones one of your github repositories by name.
+If it's a fork, the "upstream" origin will be set up too.

 .. describe:: git hub fork [repo]